emaan1111/the-shift-landing-page/CLICKFUNNELS_SETUP.md

 3. Check browser console for success message: "✅ Contact sent to ClickFunnels"
 4. Verify contact appears in ClickFunnels 2.0 → Contacts

+### CTA Auto-Registration
+- Open the landing page with an email parameter, e.g. `http://localhost:8000/?email=cta-test@example.com`
+- Click any button with the CTA styling (purple "Yes, I want to join..." buttons)
+- You should be redirected straight to the upsell page (`upsell.html`) and see the contact in ClickFunnels with both tags (`List-ShiftVisitiedNov24` + `List-ShiftRegistered-Nov25`).
+If the email already existed, it will be updated in-place via the upsert call.
+- The visit tag is also applied automatically when the page loads.

 ### Check Browser Console
 - **Success**: `✅ Successfully registered contact in ClickFunnels`
 - **No Email**: `No email found in URL parameters.
 Skipping ClickFunnels sync.`